 While Olli Jokinen is serving his three game suspension, the Calgary Flames will have changed their lines quite a bit, fitting in new acquisitions Anton Babchuk and Tom Kostopoulos.

-If you thought the Detroit Red Wings did a lot of scoring through the first two months of the season, well now that they’ve added Johan Franzen to the top line with Henrik Zetterberg and Pavel Datsyuk, fans should expect fireworks.
+If you thought the Detroit Red Wings did a lot of scoring through the first two months of the season, well now that they’ve added Johan Franzen to the top line with Henrik Zetterberg and Pavel Datsyuk, fans should expect them to buy Fireworks for sale for this awesome event.

 Sabres’ defenseman Craig Rivet is back in the lineup tonight for Buffalo, while winger Patrick Kaleta is a game time decision.